-International law exists in many different forms covering many different areas.
-But how effective and efficacious is it really?
-Do sovereign states abide by it, or do they ultimately just do what they want?
-At the end of the day, does international law matter???
-Should it?
-Why or why not?
-At the end of the semester, students will submit a short reflection paper illuminating their own individual stance on this debate.
+end of the semester, students will submit a short reflection paper illuminating their own individual stance on this debate.
 There is no "correct" answer, but students are required to engage class readings and use a minimum of 3 pieces of evidence to support their opinion.
-Hard copies are due by 12:30pm on Thursday, December 6th.
+Hard copies are due by 2:00pm on Thursday, December 6th.
 Further instructions to be provided.

-Quizzes (15%) & Exams (50%)
+Quizzes (15%) & Exams (55%)

 There will be four short multiple choice quizzes; the lowest score will be dropped (making the remaining three each worth 5% of your final course grade).
 Quizzes may not be made up for any reason; dropping the lowest score is designed to automatically account for absence or poor performance.
-The midterm (worth 20%) will take place on Thursday, October 11th; the final exam (worth 30%) will take place in our normal classroom at the University-scheduled time of Monday, December 10th from 3:00-5:30pm.
-Mark your calendars now, as exams may only be made up in the rare event of a legitimate, University-approved, and appropriately documented circumstance.5
+The midterm (worth 25%) will take place on Thursday, February 28th; the final exam (worth 30%) will take place in our normal classroom at the University-scheduled time of Thursday, May 2nd from 8:00-10:30am.
+Mark your calendars now, as exams may only be made up in the rare event of a legitimate, University-approved, and appropriately documented circumstance.5 (See more on this below.)